mariams0999/github-tutorial/README.md

 6. Give the repository a name (a helpful suggestion is to give your repo the same name as your directory you made earlier)
 7. Leave everything else the same and click on **Create Repository**

-Now you've made a new repository, you need to do some coding and save your code to the repository you made.
+Now you've made a new repository, you need to do some coding and save your code to that repository you made.
+Head over to your git workspace (Cloud9 if you're using it) where you code and edit some files.
 <!--Add c9 command if they are working on cloud9 to open the file's working directory-->

 * First, make some edits and writing to your file.